-Keyword research — on its own — isn’t always enough.
+Keyword research isn’t always enough.
 A good keyword needs to tick several boxes, which common sense and editorial skill can help you uncover.
 In order to develop effective SEO practices, a good keyword needs to tick the following five boxes:

-1. A good keyword should be a word or phrase that people are actually searching for.
+1. Keywords should be a word or phrase that people are actually searching for.

 Researching keywords is a crucial step towards delivering great content.
 Some keywords may look exactly right for what you have to offer.
 Maybe you like to describe your toilet-roll business as ‘paper-based sanitary solutions provision’, but if no one else is searching for this phrase, there’s not much point optimising for it.

 Or maybe your SEO team is optimizing for ‘budget air fares to Helsinki’ because you think ‘budget fares’ is more your tone of voice than ‘cheap flights’.
 But if the whole world is searching for ‘cheap flights to Helsinki’ when they want a modestly priced trip to Finland, no one will ever find your company website in order to appreciate your lovely tone.

 2. A keyword or phrase should support useful or relevant content.

 For example, a rail passenger watchdog website found that many people came to their site in search of train times.
 This was a popular keyword in search traffic, but they had no content to develop around it, and train times formed no part of their service.
 For this organization, and despite the keyword’s popularity, it would have been foolish to write content around this keyword (other than to direct people to the correct site).

 3. Keywords should be mapped to your business goals.